 When people are preparing to travel, there's usually the tendency to purchase new items.
 As a result, it can lead to stocking up on things with negative environmental impacts.
 Such items include toiletries, travel bags, and other items they deem necessary.

 When preparing to travel, always go along with a sustainable travel kit.
-This should include necessities such as an environmentally-friendly toothbrush, toothpaste, cotton pads, and shampoo and conditioner bars.
+This should include necessities such as an environmentally-friendly toothbrush, toothpaste, cotton pads, shampoo, and conditioner bars.
+All of these will go perfectly in a sustainable toiletries bag.

 Also, it's important to carry along items like a reusable bag and reusable water bottle.
 Taking such products along will prevent you from needing to reach for plastic bags or disposable plastic bottles.
 And whereas it may seem a small step, grab a reusable straw for your backpack so that every time you grab a soda or cold drink, you'll also grab fewer plastic straws and help reduce plastic waste.